Awesome 3 days in Budapest itinerary – Culture & relaxation

 Buda Castle

-When you reach Fisherman’s Bastion you will see it surrounds the Matthias Church.
-So we’ve put these two historic landmarks in one stop.
+When you reach Fisherman’s Bastion, you will see it surrounds the Matthias Church.

-Fisherman’s Bastion is built on what once where the fortification walls of the Buda District.
+They built Fisherman’s Bastion on what once were the fortification walls of the Buda District.
 Now, it is a terrace in Neo-Romanesque and Neo-Gothic style that offers superb views over the Danube and the Pest side of the city.

 Fisherman's bastion